Kd0ve/blog/content/post/active-directory/index.md

 impacket-ntlmrelayx -tf targets.txt -smb2support
 ```

-This will dump the NTLMv1 hashes of all users on the machine.
+This will dump the SAM hashes of all users on the machine.

 ![The hashes of the vulnerable machines being dumped](image5.png)